“Do you get nervous before you speak?”

 So how do I answer the “nerves” question?
-Even though I have probably spoken in public thousands of times… the answer is always “YES – I get nervous”!
+Even though I have probably spoken in public thousands of times… the answer is always the same: “YES – I always get nervous”!
+I usually qualify this by saying that I prefer the word “excited” rather than “nervous”.
+Though the symptoms are the same, “excited” is a much more positive word – and indicates welcome and pleasurable anticipation rather than fear!
 Yet I know of several people – some who are not professional speakers – who do not experience any stress at all when faced with making a speech, and who welcome the opportunity to do so!

 In particular – on a recent visit to my dentist I found out he was off to Edinburgh to be Best Man at a wedding.
 Knowing that a Best Man’s speech is often one of the most daunting to deliver I commented “you must be nervous” – to which he replied “no I’m not actually – I have done several and I really enjoy them”!
 This is a rare person indeed!
 (Though I am not surprised – for not only is Imi a brilliant dentist – I have always known him to be a naturally confident person, chatty, articulate and friendly.
 All of which contribute to what I feel is an essential attribute of a good speaker – “likeability”!
 This is explored in a later post – see here.